lgactna/aact-telemetry/README.md

  As of right now, this repository contains *all* code related to the telemetry system.
 In the future, additional branches may be made to separate each project; but for the time being, code for each part of the telemetry system is split into their respective folders.
 Much of this code is inefficent and uncommented; however, feel free to view and edit the code as you wish.

  Due to my inexperience with licensing when dealing with dependencies, this repository contains no license file for the time being.
+It is likely to be licensed through GPL 3.0 once it has been polished.

  You can view a (rough, very informal) guide for the 2019 system here: https://docs.google.com/document/d/1xEh56nXU770y0y_1TPwB-EDTDZ-non385fOOhK12YIE/
  The guide contains relatively in-depth information for all of the files hosted here.